blbacelar/DeliveryApp_SchoolProject/README.md

 <img width="1680" alt="architecture" src="https://user-images.githubusercontent.com/8979200/40883014-1c966440-66a8-11e8-955f-7e408bfd8d4a.png">

 We used Clean Architecture + MVVM.
-The reason why I decided using this architecture is that this is the one of most popular and common architecture recently so I thought it's worth to learn.
+The reason why we decided using this architecture is that this is the one of most popular and common architecture recently so I thought it's worth to learn.
-Since each class has own responsibility, if you use this architecutre, the app will be testable, sustainable and flexible for changes.

-However as it turned out, it was too much for this application and complicated for beginners.
-I think perhaps we should've removed `Domain layer`.

-Although, other members said it was good to learn.
-I hope learning this architecture will help others in the future 😎👍

 ## Libraries